bellzei/assignment2-comp3308/report.md

 Recall, Precision, F1 – can probably compare these too for fun or if the results are close.
 Or at least specify if they’re necessary or not.

 ### Discussion
-•	Compare the performance of all classifiers in terms of accuracy (and other performance measures if you have other measures)
-•	Compare your kNN and NB classifiers with Weka's
-•	Compare your ensemble MyEns with the individual classifiers it combines (My1NN, My7NN, MyNB)
-•	Discuss the changes in performance on the two datasets - did the classifiers perform differently and if so, did these differences make intuitive sense to you?
-Include anything else that you consider important.

 The results illustrate the varying performance of different classifiers across the two datasets.
 On the Pima Indians Diabetes dataset, our 7NN classifier (My7NN) achieved a notable accuracy of 75.53%, outperforming both our 1NN (My1NN) and Naive Bayes (MyNB) implementations.
 The ensemble model (MyEns) delivered the highest accuracy at 76.31%, confirming the benefit of combining multiple models through majority voting.